Siphalor/nbt-crafting/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-1. Use this json or craft sometjing.
+1. Use this json or craft something.
 2. Bug appears

 **Expected behavior**